shree5-png/email-motivator/readme.md

 # Motivator

-### Enter an email, and it will sent an motivational quotes
+### Enter an email, and it will send an motivational quotes